 Here is the big problem.
 People want to be able use CBD products for health and wellness support.
-There is little to no objection to CBD itself, as CBD, after all, it has no intoxicating effects, has no euphoric effect, unlike alcohol and other intoxicants.
+No one seems to object to CBD itself, as CBD, after all, it has no intoxicating effects; has no euphoric effect.
 But, the best CBD comes from “marijuana” not hemp, as legally defined under the federal and Minnesota legal definitions.

 Hemp as a Source of CBD

-But even though CBD can be extracted from a hemp source, hemp has little resin (compared to marijuana) and so has little CBD (since CBD, like its sister THC, is concentrated in the plants’ resin.)
+Though CBD can be extracted from a hemp source, hemp has little resin (compared to marijuana); and so has little CBD.
+CBD, like its sister THC, concentrates in the plants’ resin.

-Plants can be genetically bred and crossbred, as well as specially cultivated in an attempt to increase the CBD level while decreasing the THC level to less than the arbitrary legal threshold.
-This is being done today.
+Plants can be genetically bred and crossbred, as well as specially cultivated to increase the CBD level while decreasing the THC level to less than the legal threshold for hemp.

 Hemp is a low-yield source of CBD.
 Large amounts of hemp must be used to extract a relatively tiny amount of CBD, as compared to “marijuana.”
 A side effect of that is that hemp-sourced CBD is at risk of containing high levels of environmental contaminants, because hemp is a bio-accumulator.
-Since large amounts of hemp are cultivated to produce small amounts of CBD, the quality of the soil should be tested.
+The quality of the soil should be tested, since large amounts of hemp are cultivated to produce small amounts of CBD,

 Marijuana-sourced CBD is not only more efficient, but results in a higher quality and safer end product.